Davis Projects for Peace

 * Develop a one-page budget that includes all significant costs, such as airfare, lodging, food, and materials.

 * Note: While recommendations from faculty are not required, working with a faculty member who knows you and knows something about the area of the world you are hoping to work in or the project you are hoping to accomplish is always a good idea.
-If you do consult with a faculty member, please ask them to send a brief email endorsing you and/or your project to Sarah Rechtzigel in the Career Center by the deadline.
+If you do consult with a faculty member, please ask them to send a brief email endorsing you and/or your project to Karen Moldenhauer in the Dean of the College Office by the deadline.

 Carleton’s Internal Deadline: 5 PM on Monday, January 18, 2016